danielchang2002/GI_transfer_learning/models/README.md

 # Models
+Pre-trained models for TCGA VAE and depmap MLPs.
-Pre-trained models will be available upon publication
+Models will be available upon publication.